Artheanos/LN-Payments/mobileapp/README.md

 https://reactnative.dev/docs/environment-setup

 ### Running the app

-Use `yarn android` when you initialize the project, make Java changes or want to turn on the emulator
+`yarn android` compiles the java code, opens android emulator (if you have set up env paths according to the docs) and runs the metro server

-For other cases use `yarn start`
+`yarn start` only runs the metro server